What Are ICAO Hazard Identification Compliance Requirements

 - (2.1.1) Develop formal process for hazard identification; and

 - (2.1.2) Use reactive, proactive, and predictive to identify hazards.

 Being compliant with these requirements involves, like anything else in SMS, doing and documenting.
-You need document your process and how you use various risk management techniques for hazard identification, and you need to follow through.
+You need to document your process and how you use various risk management techniques for hazard identification, and you need to follow through.

 Let’s break down these requirements piece by piece for how to be compliant with ICAO hazard identification.

-What is Hazard Identification in Aviation SMS
+What Is Hazard Identification in Aviation SMS

 Hazard identification in aviation SMS programs is the primary data you will use to mitigate risks.
 With hazard identification, you identify the safety needs of your company and can act accordingly.
 It is part of the Safety Risk Management element of the 4 Pillars of aviation safety.